 The XBMC foundation looks after the development of the open source media player Kodi.
 Originally, Kodi was built as a media center software for Microsoft Xbox gaming console.
-Kodi is primarily intended to be run on remote controlled set-top boxes for consuming local and internet-based multimedia content on larger displays.
+Kodi is primarily intended to run on remote-controlled set-top boxes for consuming local and internet-based multimedia content on larger displays.
 However, it can serve as a great media player software for Linux distros running on computers.

 Here are some pros and cons of the Kodi media player for Linux:

 - A well-crafted user interface including categories for different types of multimedia content.

 - Filter, search and sort options for the media library.
 Ability to hide watched content from the media library.

 - Built-in subtitle sync and download functionality (requires add-on).

 - Support for AirPlay, UPnP/DLNA.
 Act as a web server that can be remotely accessed via HTTP.

 - Support for Live TV, DVR (Digital Video Recorder), and PVR (Personal Video Recorder).